Non-Archimedean geometry of Artin fans: Stacky generic fibers

 has values in $\calH(y)^\circ$ and therefore induces a local homomorphism $\calO_{X,\phi(y)}\rightarrow\calH(y)^\circ$. \end{itemize}

 In \cite[Proposition et D\'efinition 1.3]{Thuillier_toroidal} Thuillier shows that this functor is representable by an analytic space $X^\beth$.
 The association $X\mapsto X^\beth$ defines a functor

-and there is a natural morphism from $X^\beth$ to an analytic domain in the usual analytic space $X^{an}$ associated to $X$.
+that respect fiber products and lands in $\mathbf{An}_k^{st}$.
+There is a natural morphism from $X^\beth$ to an analytic domain in the usual analytic space $X^{an}$ associated to $X$.
 If $X$ is separated over $k$, this morphism is injective, and, if $X$ is proper over $k$, we have $X^\beth=X^{an}$.

 \begin{example} Let $X=\Spec A$ be an affine scheme of finite type over $k$.
-The analytic space $X^{an}$ associated to $X$ is the set of multitplicative seminorms on $A$ that restrict to the trivial norm on $k$ and $X^\beth$ is the affinoid domain in $X^{an}$ consisting of all seminorms that are bounded, i.e. that fulfill $\vert a\vert \leq 1$ for all $a\in A$. \end{example}
+The analytic space $X^{an}$ associated to $X$ is the space of multiplicative seminorms on $A$ that restrict to the trivial norm on $k$ and $X^\beth$ is the affinoid domain in $X^{an}$ consisting of all seminorms that are bounded, i.e. that fulfill $\vert a\vert \leq 1$ for all $a\in A$. \end{example}

+In general, one can construct $X^\beth$ by taking an open affine cover $U_i=\Spec A_i$ of $X$ and glueing the $U_i^\beth$ (as constructed in Example \ref{example_affinebeth}) over their intersections.
+So, in particular, we observe that $X^\beth$ is a strict analytic space.